Brandon Roy: 2010–11 season: Final season in Portland

 Roy started the first month of the season scoring at his normal rate, but by December it started showing that his knees, which have bothered him since college and were injured in April, were ailing due to lack of cartilage.
 He missed nine games before the Trail Blazers announced that he would be out indefinitely.

 On January 17, 2011, Roy underwent arthroscopic surgery on both of his knees.
-He returned to the lineup on February 25, scoring 18 points off the bench, including a clutch three-pointer to force overtime, and helping the Blazers win the game 107–106.
+He returned to the lineup on February 25, scoring 18 points off the bench, including a clutch three-pointer to force overtime, and helping the Blazers defeat the Denver Nuggets 107–106.

 The Blazers then faced the Dallas Mavericks in the first round of the 2011 NBA playoffs.
 Roy shot 1-for-8 the first 2 games, including a Game 2 where he saw only 8 minutes of playing time and went scoreless.
-The Blazers lost both games and trailed 0–2 in the series.
+The Blazers lost both games and trailed 2–0 in the series.
 He expressed his frustration about being the last substitution during the first 2 quarters, and playing for 8 minutes after getting 26 minutes in Game 1.

 Both the Blazers and Mavericks started Game 4 with a quiet first half, with Dallas leading slightly.
 The Blazers then missed their first 15 shots after halftime as the Mavs' lead grew as big as 67–44.
 Roy then made a three-pointer near the end of the third to cut the lead to 67–49.
 In the fourth quarter, Roy scored 18 points after going 1-for-3 the previous 3 quarters, including a clutch 4-point play to tie the game and a bank shot from the middle of the paint with 49 seconds left to give his team the lead for good, finishing with 24 points to lead the Blazers to an improbable 84–82 win to tie the series.

 Just before NBA training camp opened following the resolution of the 2011 NBA lockout, Roy announced that his knees had degenerated so much—he lacked cartilage between the bones of both knees—that he was retiring from basketball.

 Following his announcement of retirement, the Portland Trail Blazers used their amnesty clause on Roy for salary cap flexibility.